 They enable the implementation of powerful work managers.
 When multiple teams are working on the same product, which is the normal scenario for any product development life cycle, Azure boards help track the project with Kanban board, team boards, backlogs, and custom reporting.
 Each item can be comprehensively traced, allowing for tracking of all the ideas from development to release stages.

-Azure DevOps now provides unlimited cloud hosted Git repos for your project.
+Azure DevOps now provides unlimited cloud hosted Git repository for your project.
 Besides hosting, you get support for pull request for projects of all sizes, intelligent code search, easy forking for effective collaboration and complete security for your code.
 You can set up a continuous integration/continuous delivery process to be triggered automatically when any pull request is completed.

 Azure pipelines help the developers continuously build, test, and deploy from any language to any platform and cloud.
 When you sign up for Microsoft Azure DevOps you get cloud-hosted plans for Windows, Linux, and macOS with unlimited minutes and 10 free parallel jobs for open source.
 This underlines Microsoft’s intention of supporting open source development.
 Azure pipelines also make it easier and faster to build and push images container registries like docker hub and also deploy them to individual hosts or Kubernetes.

 This app helps teams execute planned and exploratory testing for products across desktop as well as web applications.
 While testing, exhaustive data is collected so that all detected defects can be fixed.